AuroraMaster/react-native-ohos-library/en/react-native-doc-viewer.md

 > [!WARNING] The name of the imported repository remains unchanged.

-> [!TIP] This example relies on the @react-native-ohos/react-native-fs library and is introduced with reference to [@react-native-ohos/react-native-fs](react-native-fs.md).
+> This example relies on the @react-native-ohos/react-native-fs library and is introduced with reference to [@react-native-ohos/react-native-fs](react-native-fs.md).

 ```js
 import React, { Component } from 'react';